Many or all companies we feature compensate us. Compensation and editorial

 Will other interest rates drop this year?

 In answering, “When will interest rates go down?”
 I’ve focused mostly on mortgage rates—but the federal funds rate plays a much bigger role when it comes to short-term loans and savings products.
-So even if you’re not buying a home, rate changes could still affect your wallet.
+So even if you’re not buying a home, rate changes could affect your wallet.

 Savings accounts